Doraku/DefaultEcs/README.md

 }
 ```

 To reduce memory usage, it is possible to set a maximum capacity for a given component type.
 If nothing is set, then the maximum entity count of the world will be used.
-This call need to be done before any component of the specified type is set.
+This call needs to be done before any component of the specified type is set:
 ```csharp
 world.SetMaxCapacity<Example>(42);
 ```

-Components can live on two level, on entities or directly on the world itself.
+Components can live on two levels, on entities or directly on the world itself:
 ```csharp
 entity.Set<int>(42);